eclipse-lsp4j/lsp4j/documentation/README.md

 # JSON RPC

-For more information about the underlying json rpc framework see [JSON RPC Documentation](jsonrpc.md).
+For more information about the underlying JSON RPC framework see [JSON RPC Documentation](jsonrpc.md).